piotrC4/sonoff-homie/README.md

 * Configurable default (on boot) relay state - (MQTT independent)
 * Local button on/off
 * Keepalive feature - device will reboot if not receive keepalive message in given time
-* Reverse mode - ON command means relay off, OFF command means relay on
+* Reverse mode - ON command means relay off, OFF command means relay on (configurable on Homie level)
 * Watchdog timer
 * All Homie buildin features (OTA,configuration)